-first_parameters defines the first parameters the learner will try.
+first_params defines the first parameters the learner will try.
 You only need to set this if you have a safe set of parameters you want the experiment to start with.
 Just delete this keyword if any set of parameters in the boundaries will work.

 trust_region defines the maximum change allowed in the parameters from the best parameters found so far.
-In the current example the region size is 2 by 2, with a trust region of 40% thus the maximum allowed change for the second run will be [0 +/- 0.8, 0 +/- 0.8].
-This is only needed if your experiment produces bad results when the parameters are changes significantly between runs.
+In the current example the region size is 2 by 2, with a trust region of 40%.
+Thus the maximum allowed change for the second run will be [0 + /- 0.8, 0 + /- 0.8].
+Alternatively you can provide a list of values for trust_region, which should have one entry for each parameter.
+In that case each entry specifies the maximum change for the corresponding parameter.
+When specified as a list, the elements are interpretted as the absolute amplitude of the change, not the change as a fraction of the allowed range.
+Setting trust_region to [0.4, 0.4] would make the maximum allowed change for the second run be [0 + /- 0.4, 0 + /- 0.4].
+Generally, specifying the trust_region is only needed if your experiment produces bad results when the parameters are changed significantly between runs.
 Simply delete this keyword if your experiment works with any set of parameters within the boundaries.